The best student laptops: top models to help you power through coursework

 Reasons to avoid

 What you need to know: As a photography student, this is the laptop that I owned while studying for my Master's.
-I highly recommend it for students as an excellent choice for multitasking as it offers a great balance between professional and personal use.
+I highly recommend it as one of the best laptops for college, an excellent choice for multitasking as it offers a great balance between professional and personal use.
 For example, I used it for essay writing, photo editing, online lectures and Teams meetings, plus it could handle light gaming sessions in the evening.

 Design and build: The laptop maintains the sleek and minimal metallic-lid design of its predecessor, coming in Earl Grey and “Cool Silver” color options.
 It weighs 1.8 kg and retains a slim profile, making it portable without compromising power.
 The keyboard is ergonomic, with a numpad that feels slightly cramped but still manageable.
 Port options are excellent, including Thunderbolt 4, HDMI, USB-C, USB-A, an SD card reader, and more, ensuring connectivity for a range of devices.